e2d3/e2d3-contrib/anjomap-javascript/README.md

 Anjo Color
 ====

-Color Mapping any data on Japan map.
-You can use any data about states of japan you have.
+Color Mapping any data on Anjo map.
+You can use any data about City of Anjo you have.

 ## Data Format